Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-AreaSearch's latest postcode level ATO data for financial year 2022 shows that Lyons' median income is $81,309 and the average income is $94,692.
-This is higher than Greater Darwin's median income of $65,522 and average income of $75,260.
-By September 2025, estimated median income in Lyons would be approximately $91,074 and the average income would be around $106,065, based on a 12.01% Wage Price Index growth since financial year 2022.
-Census data reveals that incomes in Lyons rank highly nationally, between the 96th and 97th percentiles for households, families, and individuals.
-The income bracket of $1,500 - 2,999 is dominant in Lyons, with 39.3% of residents (2,749 people).
-This trend is consistent with surrounding regions, where 36.7% fall into the same category.
-Notably, 49.3% earn above $3,000 weekly, indicating prosperity that fuels local economic activity.
-After housing costs, residents retain 87.0% of their income, reflecting strong purchasing power.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows that Lyons SA2 has one of the highest incomes nationally.
+The median income is $81,309 and the average income stands at $94,692.
+This contrasts with Greater Darwin's median income of $65,522 and average income of $75,260.
+Based on Wage Price Index growth of 12.01% since financial year 2022, estimated incomes as of September 2025 would be approximately $91,074 (median) and $106,065 (average).
+Census data reveals that Lyons' household, family, and personal incomes rank highly nationally, between the 96th and 96th percentiles.
+The income bracket of $1,500 - 2,999 dominates with 39.3% of residents, consistent with surrounding regional trends at 36.7%.
+Notably, 49.3% earn above $3,000 weekly.
+After housing costs, residents retain 87.0% of income, indicating strong purchasing power.
 Lyons' SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income